Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 - The user navigates to the `ProjectGroupPage` from the `DebugMenuPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage` instead of the `DebugMenuPage`;
 - The user applies some filtering or sorting parameters on the `DashboardPage`, navigates to the `ProjectGroupPage`, and presses the `Back Button`.
 The application navigates the user to the `DashboardPage`, however, does not restore the page parameters.

-To improve the navigation experience here, we should introduce a new method to the `NavigationNotifier` - `canPop()`, that returns if the current page can be popped.
+To improve the navigation experience here, we should introduce a new method to the `NavigationNotifier` - `canPop()`, that returns `true` if the current page can be popped.

 Now, when the `back button` is pressed, we should perform the following:
 1. Pop the current page if the `NavigationNotifier.canPop` returns `true`;